 The AACE welcomes any new information on jury service.
 Send it to firstname.lastname@example.org.

 The Christadelphian community has from its origins held the view that participation in politics and military service should be avoided.
 This short paper gives an explanation of the Scriptural reasons for our position.
-Click on this link – Politics and Voting (pdf, 94kb)
+Click on this link – Participation in Civil Political Elections (pdf, 129kb)

 To view original 1873 Christadelphian document referred to in the above link, click here – R.Roberts, Political Elections 1873 (pdf 1.9Mb).